This easy Braised Savoy Cabbage is a delicious and healthy side for meat, egg and cheese dishes.

 Verza Stufata or Braised Savoy Cabbage, is a popular Italian winter dish, usually served with sausage meat, pancetta, or alongside other meat dishes.

-It is a traditional peasant dish, inexpensive and simple to make.
+It is regarded as a traditional peasant dish, inexpensive and simple to make.
 Ingredients are first sautéed and then cooked on a low heat with a flavoursome stock, till the cabbage leaves are tender and the liquid has mostly reduced.

 This recipe is a vegetarian version, but if you wish to add meat, add it after softening the garlic then sauté till brown before adding the cabbage.